 Released in the first quarter of 2017 by Nintendo, the Nintendo Switch is a fantastic gaming console that can be used not only as a home console but also as a portable device.
-The Nintendo Switch system transforms from home console to portable game devices, allowing users to play their favorite games at home or anywhere they go.
-The Nintendo Switch comes with a dock connector to connect it to your TV, and removable Joy-Con controllers which you can share with a friend for multiplayer gaming.
+The Nintendo Switch system transforms from a home console to a portable game device, allowing users to play their favorite games at home or anywhere they go.
+The Nintendo Switch comes with a dock connector to connect it to your TV and removable Joy-Con controllers, which you can share with a friend for multiplayer gaming.

 While the Nintendo Switch is very compatible and easy-to-use, however, some users have reported issues with its Wi-Fi connectivity.
 If you are also facing the “Nintendo Switch Wi-Fi not working” issue with your Nintendo gaming console, you can clear the error by following the different workarounds provided below.

 Guide to Fix “Nintendo Switch Wi-Fi Not Working” Issue